t-sakashita/rokko/3rd-party/googletest/docs/advanced.md

 // Tests that Foo does Abc.
 TEST(FooTest, DISABLED_DoesAbc) { ... }

-class DISABLED_BarTest : public ::testing::Test { ... };
+class DISABLED_BarTest : public testing::Test { ... };

 // Tests that Bar does Xyz.
 TEST_F(DISABLED_BarTest, DoesXyz) { ... }
 ```

+{: .callout .note}
 NOTE: This feature should only be used for temporary pain-relief.
 You still have
 to fix the disabled tests at a later date.
 As a reminder, googletest will print
 a banner warning you if a test program contains any disabled tests.

+{: .callout .tip}
-TIP: You can easily count the number of disabled tests you have using `gsearch`
+TIP: You can easily count the number of disabled tests you have using
-and/or `grep`.
-This number can be used as a metric for improving your test
+`grep`.
+This number can be used as a metric for
-quality.
+improving your test quality.

 #### Temporarily Enabling Disabled Tests